bright-dev/bright/doc/source/FCComp.rst

     This attribute may be accessed and altered directly (public).

-.. attribute:: FCComp.params2track
+.. attribute:: FCComp.track_params

     A list (C set) of strings that holds the keys of :attr:`params_prior_calc` and :attr:`params_after_calc`.
     Every component type has its own set of parameters it is able to track.
-This is why :attr:`params2track` is a component-specific attribute, while :func:`track_isos` is a module-level object.
+This is why :attr:`track_params` is a component-specific attribute, while :func:`track_isos` is a module-level object.

     This attribute is set during initialization and is protected.